 History of Higher Education in the US

 Funded by the religious organizations themselves, many of the early Colonial colleges in the US began as training for ministers.
 The schools were modeled after several English and Scottish universities and offered a broad liberal arts curriculum.
-Various denominations would open colleges, train clergyman, and send them in the community to become leaders and ministers.
+Various denominations would open colleges, train clergymen, and send them in the community to become leaders and ministers.
 While some students studying law or medicine earned degrees from schools overseas, many in the US received their training through apprenticeships.
 It wasn’t until the mid-1700s that schools for law and medicine became more accessible.
 By the mid-1800s, graduate-level degrees became more popular, and schools like Harvard, Wisconsin, Columbia, and Michigan became leaders in this area.
 After the American Revolution, schools began to broaden their mission and include more subjects.
-The Morrill Land-Grant Acts of 1862 and 1890 in enabled states to start public colleges and universities, which specialized in engineering and agriculture.
+The Morrill Land-Grant Acts of 1862 and 1890 enabled states to start public colleges and universities, which specialized in engineering and agriculture.
 The number of schools boomed in the 20th century, as did the number of students on campus.
 As the need for specific training for blue-collar workers increased in the 1920s, junior colleges were formed to address vocational needs at a lower cost.
 These colleges are now more commonly referred to as community colleges and continue to provide the same educational blueprint.
 Higher education continued to evolve from this point until today’s modern university system emerged.
-Aspiring students can now choose from over 5,000 schools in the US, including everything from online colleges, to community colleges, to esteemed ivy league universities.
+Aspiring students can now choose from over 5,000 schools in the US, including everything from online colleges to community colleges to esteemed ivy league universities.

 The General Term ‘College’